SAP/spartacus-docs/_pages/dev/performance/performance-best-practices.md

 Using a CDN can significantly improve the performance of your storefront by distributing your content across multiple servers located around the world, close to your end-users.
 Here are some best practices for using a CDN:

 - Choose a Reliable CDN Provider: Select a CDN provider that offers good performance, reliability, and coverage in the regions where your users are located.
-- Cache Static Assets and Dynamic Prerendered Routes: Configure your CDN to cache static assets such as images, CSS, JavaScript files, fonts and prerendered routes.
-This reduces the load on your origin server and speeds up content delivery to users.
+- Cache Static Assets and Dynamic Prerendered Routes: Configure your CDN to cache static assets, including images, CSS, JavaScript files, fonts, and prerendered routes.
+This reduces the load on your origin server and accelerates content delivery to users, generally improving Core Web Vitals metrics such as FCP and LCP.
 - Use HTTP/2 or HTTP/3 (if possible): Make sure your CDN supports the latest versions of HTTP, which can improve the performance of your storefront by reducing latency and improving the efficiency of data transfer.
 - Enable Brotli Compression: Configure your CDN to compress content using Brotli compression to reduce the size of files transferred over the network.
 - Use a Secure Connection: Ensure that your CDN supports HTTPS to encrypt data in transit and protect user privacy.